 Tiny quantities of carvacrol, a naturally occurring compound in oregano, were found to be a more effective antimicrobial agent than 18 pharmaceutical drugs, investigators found.

 The University of the West of England researchers, working with partners in India, said carvacrol, which contains potent anti-fungal and anti-bacterial properties, has a range of medicinal uses.
-It can sterilise septic water, kill giardia, treat fungal infections such as candida and is considered a natural rival to pharmaceutical antibiotics such as streptomycin and penicillin in its ability to eliminate microbes.
-At SGS tests found that Himalayan oregano oil was more effective at killing Methicillin-Resistant Staphylococcus Aureus (MRSA) than 18antibiotics.
+It can sterilise septic water, eradicate giardia, treat fungal infections such as candida and is considered a natural rival to pharmaceutical antibiotics such as streptomycin and penicillin in its ability to eliminate microbes.
+At SGS tests found that Himalayan oregano oil was more effective at eradicating Methicillin-Resistant Staphylococcus Aureus (MRSA) than 18antibiotics.
 Preliminary research into the oil found that tiny doses are capable of wiping out fungi and bacteria, including MRSA. www.medicalnewstoday.com...130620.php

 Oregano oil can be applied topically when mixed with a carrier oil such as coconut oil or olive oil or mixed with drink such as a coconut milk, milk or juice.
 It has a very strong flavour due to its potency so is best followed with a further drink to prevent burning to the throat/mouth.